Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 ### Step 3: Exchange Code for Tokens

-This step involves exchanging the authorization code in the previous step for access tokens from Spotify's authorization server.
+This step involves exchanging the authorization code in the previous step for access and refresh tokens from Spotify's authorization server.

 #### Parameters Table